marssantoso/newtab/README.md

 ## Notes

 This was only created in a couple of hours and I haven't re checked the codes, so it might look messy on the inside, but so far everything seems to work.
 Will look into the codes again before adding more features.

+## Changelog

+### 20170126

+* Now built using gulp, the compiled build is in `dist` folder.
+To compile it yourself, use `gulp build`.
+Check `package.json` for dependencies.
+* Removed my owm personal bookmarks and added new common ones.
+* No new features introduced yet.